Sign In / Sign Out

 When acceptance notifications go out, participants and parents will receive information regarding Program Orientation.
 Orientation is not mandatory, but is highly recommended as it will allow participants and parents to learn additional details about the program and become familiar with the campus; a visit to the residence hall and other key buildings where participants will spend their time will be part of orientation.

 Participants will be notified of their admission status, program fee and scholarship award (if applicable) by mid-April.
 At this time, participants will be notified to pay their program fee balance by early-May.
-Payments for the program fee or $25 deposit sent prior to this timeline will not be accepted.

 Yes!
 All BSS grade level sessions are designed to deliver a unique experience.
 Participants are encouraged to re-apply as many years as they are eligible.